 The Coe Kitchen

-This kitchen was featured on the cover of a national countertop industry magazine and a long running TV ad campaign we did back in the early 2000’s and was made using red oak.
+This Oklahoma City kitchen was featured on the cover of a national countertop industry magazine and a long running TV ad campaign we did back in the early 2000’s and was made of painted red oak.
 Six rooms were gutted, walls removed, leaving a huge space for a huge kitchen and dining room.
 The picture above shows the ornate arched vent hood, pot filler mounted above the stove, and mullion doors on the china cabinet on the left side of the picture.

 The entire space featured the kitchen on the North, West, and South walls, the series of arches with paneled wall column covers, a wood paneled gas log fire place, a huge inside oven complete with a corner rock walled waterfall, and stained concrete floors.